Our Residency Program

-The core residency and the subspecialty residency programs are all ACGME accredited, and the graduates are very successful in obtaining post-residency opportunities of their choice.
-Approximately 90% of our residents choose to pursue subspecialty fellowships after residency, and 10% choose to go into general orthopaedic practice.
+The core residency is ACGME accredited, and the graduates are very successful in obtaining post-residency opportunities of their choice.
 The residency receives applications from approximately 800 applicants for our five first year residency positions each year.
 Our outstanding trainees work together with dedicated faculty to care for patients with a broad variety of conditions and severity, allowing our graduates to be ready for any post-training clinical practice.

 Our Department places a high value on the educational mission, supporting talented faculty with expertise as educators with the time and resources necessary to sustain our effort.
 We invite you to further explore the opportunities in medical education with UNC Orthopaedics.